anujoshi222/Directed-Studies/README.md

   ## 95% Progress Report

- * **Executive Summary:** As per the final project our team is building web app that enables the users to check the prevalent diseases and allergies in any of the countries on the globe.
-Following that, I am working on a interactive line chart using d3.js library that will show the diseases and the number of people getting infected from those diseases in a span of 1 month.
- I am working on the visualisation and front-end development.
-I am using tablaeu, d3.js, charts.js for development of the front-end charts and maps.
+ * **Executive Summary:** As We are almost done with our project, this week I focussed on enhancing the visual aids and improving the user experience through the application.
+For that purpose, I used the Reactstrap which somewhat same as Bootstrap to enhance the feel and look of the app.
+Also, we focussed how we are going to pitch our app.
+We as a team finalised our pitch deck and the script.

   * **Retrospective:**
+      **Optimization of the components:** As a whole, I worked on enhancing the visual aids of the components.

   * **Plan for next week**:
       * I will still be working on enhancing the visual aida and testing of integrated components.